What we do and why we do it

 Bruce Evans is the Vice President of Product Management at EMSI.
 He brings to the team over 17 years of high-tech product development experience, including leading development of data-intensive tools for process simulation and factor analysis.
 Mr. Evans joined EMSI in 2010 to oversee the development of EMSI’s industry-leading labor market data tools.
 He has held leadership positions in higher education and at an international non-profit organization, and has also helped start a West Coast-based green building company that focused on LEED-certified homes.

-Jeff Perley, VP of Operations
+Jeff Perley, Chief Operations Officer

-Jeff Perley is Vice President of Operations at EMSI, where he leads the professional services, research, internal data systems, and sales enablement teams.
+Jeff Perley is Chief Operations Officer at EMSI, where he leads the professional services, research, internal data systems, and sales enablement teams.
 From custom consulting solutions to building systems that capture user feedback, Mr. Perley is constantly changing EMSI’s processes to meet our clients’ ever changing needs.
 Prior to this, he conducted and managed various consulting and development projects at EMSI.
 Mr. Perley also teaches fundamental principles of economics to high school students.
 He has served as CEO and senior consultant at Intelligent Computing Services, project manager of SPARTA & TYBRIN Corp, and general manager at Perley Cable Construction.

 Rod Olps, VP of Human Capital